ucla-e1-malware/linux-scavenger-hunt/README.md

 This displays the conte of the file `clue` in your terminal.
 From now on, everything we need will be contained in these clue files.
 It's a good idea to keep track of all the clue numbers (like `12345`) somewhere, such as on a piece of paper or in a digital note somewhere.
-Read this clue to continue!
+Read clue `12345` to continue!